Kerbas-ad-astra/KronalVesselViewer/GameData/KronalVesselViewer/README.md

 	- Verified functional in KSP 1.9.1
 - 0.1.2 "Not So Holey" (02023 Apr XX)
 	- Fix bad interaction with ReStock's depth mask module
+	- Fix NRE with KAS cable hook
+	- Decouplers now offset to the side they decouple
 	- Compiled against KSP 1.12.5

 ## Roadmap